supple-kit/supple-css/README.md

 Supple is derived by the ideas of many other developers:

-* [Harry Roberts](https://twitter.com/csswizardry) for his awesome ideas with ITCSS and numerous other CSS stuff
+* [Harry Roberts](https://twitter.com/csswizardry) for his awesome ideas with ITCSS and numerous other CSS stuff.
-* [Nicole Sullivan](https://twitter.com/stubbornella) for her work on OOCSS
+* [Nicole Sullivan](https://twitter.com/stubbornella) for her work on OOCSS.
-* [Jonathan Snook](https://twitter.com/snookca) for his work on SMACSS
+* [Jonathan Snook](https://twitter.com/snookca) for his work on SMACSS.
-* [Nicolas Gallagher](https://twitter.com/necolas) for his work on numerous CSS things
+* [Nicolas Gallagher](https://twitter.com/necolas) for his work on numerous CSS things.
+* [Machiel Hulsbosch](http://www.hulsbos.ch/) for the supple logo.

 And probably more…